 Celebrate your dog with homemade dog treats.
-Sweet Potato and Apple Pupcakes call for whole ingredients and are sure to become your pup’s favorite treat!
+Made with whole food ingredients like sweet potatoes, applesauce, honey and rolled oats, these Sweet Potato and Apple Pupcakes are sure to become your pup’s favorite snack!

 My dog might be the most spoiled dog in the world, and the worst part about this is she doesn’t even know it.
 She just expects lots of things from us and rightfully so.
 She’s been conditioned for this, of course, and after what her life was like for the first seven months, I think she deserves all the attention and treats in the world to make up for that rough patch.
 However, as she grows older, her list of demands seems to grow.

 Case in point: I baked Lucy pupcakes for her birthday, which was yesterday.

 OK, so pupcakes weren’t a demand made by Lu, but they should clearly illustrate that my pup is spoiled.
 (It should also prove that I’m the kind of dog mama who wants her furbaby to have a good birthday… even if it makes me sound a little nutty.)